UruIT/redux-async-generator/README.md

 # Redux Async Generator

 `redux-async-generator` is small library to generate common redux actions and reducers.

 If you work with React and Redux, components that needs to load async data usually need to have actions that triggers the load, and others to indicate that async request succeeded or failed.
+You can leverage the boilerplate with `redux-async-generator/async-data`.

+You can use `redux-async-generator/async-form` to handle your form fields in the redux store with state and validation apart from the component.

 # Getting started